 Since researcher bias can affect naturalistic observations, experimental evidence is far more trustworthy.
 In this particular context, leverage can be defined as using borrowed funds to make an investment and earn a return on that investment.
 A company's high ratio of financial leverage makes it riskier.
-According to, the findings of the study show that financial leverage has a negative relationship with financial performance and has a significant impact on it.
-The results also corroborate the theories put forth by14-15, according to which debt has a detrimental effect on the amount of dividends paid.
+According to Rajkumar (2014), the findings of the study show that financial leverage has a negative relationship with financial performance and has a significant impact on it.
+The results also corroborate the theories put forth by Higgins (1974) and McCabe (1979), according to which debt has a detrimental effect on the amount of dividends paid.
 This is because companies that impose greater fixed charges choose to forgo paying higher dividends to save money on outside financing.
-This study is also more in line with the findings of, who examined the connection between leverage and return volatility and stock returns.
-In addition, focused on understanding the impact of capital structure on the performance of listed companies in Ghana, research results show that leverage is positively related to company performance.
+This study is also more in line with the findings of Nishat (1992), who examined the connection between leverage and return volatility and stock returns.
+In addition, recent studies in Vietnam find a negative impact of leverage on performance in state-invested enterprises (Nguyen and Tran, 2024).
+Similarly, according to a Vietnamese research group report that capital structure affects firm value, with higher debt potentially reducing it in certain contexts (Le et al., 2023).
+Obviously, these studies find a negative impact of leverage on performance in state-invested enterprises.
+They point out that capital structure affects firm value, with higher debt potentially reducing it in certain contexts (Nguyen and Tran, 2024; Le et al., 2023).
+Recent studies, such as Kim (2023) during COVID-19, Hoang (2025) on institutional determinants, and Phan et al. (2025) on manufacturing firms, confirm negative effects amid macroeconomic uncertainties and sector-specific risks.